-The following discussion and analysis of our compensation arrangements with our named executive officers should be read together with the compensation tables and related disclosures set forth elsewhere in this Amendment No. 1 to Annual Report on Form 10-K/A. Our named executive officers for the year ended December 31, 2013 were:
+The following discussion and analysis of our compensation arrangements with our named executive officers should be read together with the compensation tables and related disclosures set forth elsewhere in this proxy statement.
+Our named executive officers for the year ended December 31, 2013 were:

-- Magid M. Abraham, Chief Executive Officer (our "CEO"); - Serge Matta, President; - Gian M. Fulgoni, Executive Chairman of our board of directors (our "Executive Chairman"); - Kenneth J. Tarpey, Chief Financial Officer; and - Cameron Meierhoefer, Chief Operating Officer.
+- Magid M. Abraham, Chief Executive Officer (our "CEO"); - Serge Matta, President; - Gian M. Fulgoni, Executive Chairman of our board of directors (our "Executive Chairman"); - · Kenneth J. Tarpey, Chief Financial Officer; and - · Cameron Meierhoefer, Chief Operating Officer.